Using a Prosthesis on the Job

 Ridwan became a partial hand amputee while working on a press machine in a manufacturing plant.
 His first prosthetic provider fit him with a passive hand that looked natural, but didn’t offer any function.
 With only his left hand to rely on, most of his work tasks were a struggle.

-When new technology became available in 2012, Arm Dynamics fit Ridwan with a myoelectric i-limb digits prosthesis.
+When new technology became available in 2012, our Arm Dynamics center in Minneapolis fit Ridwan with a myoelectric i-limb digits prosthesis.

 “I do day trading full-time and work in retail in the evenings,” he said.
 “I answer phone calls with my prosthesis and take notes with my left hand.
 At my second job, I stock shelves.
 With electric digits, I can do my jobs much easier.
 I can almost function like it’s my normal hand.”